hfaran/Tornado-JSON/README.md

 ```
 `doc` is the **public** accompanying documentation that will be available on the wiki.

-* Use the `io_schema` decorator on methods which will automatically validate the request body and output against the schemas in `api_documentation[method_name]`.
+* Use the `io_schema` decorator on methods which will automatically validate the request body and output against the schemas in `apid[method_name]`.
 Additionally, `return` the data from the request handler, rather than writing it back (the decorator will take care of that).
 ```
     class ExampleHandler(APIHandler):
         @io_schema